botpress/botpress/docs/guide/docs/advanced/cluster.md

 ## Enable Redis Cluster

-To configure Botpress to use a Redis cluster set the REDIS_URL environment variable as a json array of ports and hosts
+Botpress can connect to multiple Redis server for better redundancy if one of the Redis server goes down.
+To enable this, you must set the `REDIS_URL` variable to a list of host/port combinations.

+The list must be provided as a JSON object, see the example below for the correct format.

 ```bash
 PRO_ENABLED=true